build-with-groq/policy-match/README.md

 ## License

-Released under the Apache License.
-See [LICENSE](LICENSE) for details.
+Licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ---